Eagle Nest Tunnel/Bridge

 One of the most scenic and visually stunning locations along the Milwaukee Road's Pacific Coast Extension was a rather small, simple deck plate girder bridge and tunnel at a location known as Sixteen, Montana.

-What became known as Eagle Nest Tunnel, located along the main line between Harlowton and Three Forks, the bridge and tunnel are spectacular for how the entire project was built; the tunnel was cut into a small cliff-face and empties out directly onto the bridge which spans a small creek.
+What became known as Eagle Nest Tunnel was located along the main line between Harlowton and Three Forks.
+The engineer feat was spectacular in how it was achieved; the tunnel was cut into a small cliff-face and emptied out directly onto the bridge which spanned a small creek.

-With the Milwaukee Road's abandonment of its Extension in 1980 this section of the line lies dormant today and has not seen a train in over 40 years.
-The Milwaukee Road is an unfortunate tale of "what could have been's."
-The argument is often made the railroad should have never went west.
+With the Milwaukee Road's abandonment of its Extension in 1980 this section of the line currently lies dormant and has not seen a train in over 40 years.
+The Milwaukee is an unfortunate tale of "what could have been's."
+The argument is often made that the railroad should have never went west.

 Its attempt to compete against the Great Northern and Northern Pacific for the lucrative Pacific Northwest transcontinental traffic resulted in crushing debt (particularly the electrification project) that ultimately forced the company into bankruptcy in 1925, and again in 1935.